juripero/ryft-server/docs/restapi.md

 ### POST files `file` parameter

 To upload a file the `file` parameter should be provided.
 It contains full path of the uploaded data content.
-For example, if `file=foo.txt` then the data will be saved under `/ryftone/test/foo.txt` (assuming user's home directory is `test`).
+For example, if `file=bar/foo.txt` then the data will be saved under `/ryftone/test/bar/foo.txt` (assuming user's home directory is `test`).

+If `catalog` parameter is not specified the `file` parameter contains full path.
+All non-existsing sub-directories will be created automatically.

 Special keyword `{{random}}` can be used to generate unique filenames.
 This keyword will be replaced with some unique hexadecimal string.